 The days when students pursued a course and then looked for jobs suitable to their degree are long gone.
-Over recent years, students have been looking at courses which offer them many job opportunities and have selected courses based on emerging and top performing industries.
+Over recent years, students have been looking at courses that offer them many job opportunities and have selected courses based on emerging and top-performing industries.
 Universities and colleges across the country are constantly trying to introduce innovative new programmes each year to serve the constantly changing market scenario.

 Following are 8 job-friendly courses you can pursue after class 12: